OpenNMT/OpenNMT-py/README.md

 ### Config files

-The data and the transforms that should be applied to it are defined in separate dataloader configs, rather than as command line options.
+The data and the transforms that should be applied to it are defined in separate dataloader configs (yaml format), rather than as command line options.
 Command line options with the same flexibility would become very complex, and thus difficult to read and modify.

-An example sharding config can be found in `examples/dynamicdata.shard.ural.lowres18k.bt.yaml`.
+An example sharding data config can be found in `examples/dynamicdata.shard.ural.lowres18k.bt.yaml`.
-An example training config can be found in `examples/dynamicdata.train.ural.lowres18k.bt.jtokemprune16k.faster.mono3.noise2.seq2.yaml`.
+An example training data config can be found in `examples/dynamicdata.train.ural.lowres18k.bt.jtokemprune16k.faster.mono3.noise2.seq2.yaml`.

-Note that the sharding config is a subset of the train config.
+Note that the sharding data config is a subset of the train data config.
 The common parts need to match exactly.
-If only one training run is made, the training config can be used directly as the sharding config (the extra values are ignored).
+If only one training run is made, the training data config can be used directly as the sharding data config (the extra values are ignored).
-If the same sharding is used in many training runs, the separation of configs is necessary.
+If the same sharding is used in many training runs, the separation of data configs is necessary.

 #### Some details about the configs

 `meta.shard.pretokenize` and `meta.shard.predetokenize`: whether to run pyonmttok (or undo tokenization, for SentencePiece) when sharding.
 This flexibility allows easily using either raw untokenized corpora and corpora that have been pretokenized because some offline preprocessing step needs it.

 `meta.train.name` determines where the transforms are saved.
-It is possible to use the same transforms with different mixing weights by making another training conf using the same name parameter.
+It is possible to use the same transforms with different mixing weights by making another training data config using the same name parameter.
 Ususally it should be unique, though.

 `meta.train.mixing_weight_schedule` determines after which number of minibatches the mixing weights should be adjusted.
 The `tasks.*.weight` parameters should be of length one longer than this.